Omwakwe/twofactordemo/README.md

 Clone this repository to your machine

+Make a virtual environment with Python 3.4 and activate it

 Navigate to the base of the project where there is manage.py file

 Pip install the dependencies by running pip install -r requirements.txt